 Several academic departments of Southern Illinois University Carbondale use the Clinical Center as a training site for graduate students in several Psychology-related professions.
-These programs are Clinical Psychology, (including child, adolescent, adult and couples); Educational Psychology & Special Education (including school, community, marriage and family counseling) along with Social Work.
+These programs are Clinical Psychology, (including child, adolescent, adult and couples); Educational Psychology & Special Education (including school, community, marriage and family counseling).
 A variety of services are provided under the major categories of evaluation and treatment.
 The Clinical Center will not see clients with Medicare for psychological services due to Medicare rules and the fact that we are a training facility.

 Clinical Center staff and graduate students under supervision are available to provide assessments of children and adults.
 These assessments are directed toward general psychological functioning, learning disabilities, attention-deficit disorders, and behavior disorders.
 Assessments related to mental retardation, pervasive developmental disorder, child custody, disability determination or other cases where court testimony is anticipated are NOT provided.